brian-tex/AboutMe/_posts/2023-07-26-ansible-overview.md

   - **Ansible Configuration Mgmt. and Deployment:** It’s like having a 3D mold of a sandcastle that can be used to instantly build it (with all its nuance).

 ### Why use Ansible over other solutions?
-- It is based on a human-readable programming language called YAML.
+- It’s based on a human-readable programming language called YAML.
 - It uses a push deployment method via SSH.
 Meaning, there are no applications to install on endpoint computers.
-- It is fairly platform agnostic.
+- It’s platform agnostic.
-- It is becoming the industry standard for managing and configuring servers and the services that run on them.
+- It’s becoming the industry standard for managing and configuring servers and the services that run on them.

 ---
 [^1]: [OVERVIEW - How Ansible Works](https://www.ansible.com/overview/how-ansible-works?hsLang=en-us)